ABOUT PINK SKY

 “The band's latest [album], meditations, is built on the collective socio-political unrest, uncertainty, and current global crisis, but through an empathetic lens that does not aim to overwhelm the listener, likely already inundated with media and information.
 But Meditations isn't necessarily meditative in the traditional sense, either.
 Though the duo describe the practice of performing improvisationally live as feeling euphoric . . . meditations is deceptively jarring” - Jerilyn Jordan

 PINK SKY is an instrumental electronic band and collaborative art project created by husband and wife artists, Ryan and Angelica Hay.
-Pink Sky channels their turbulent personal stories of trauma and loss into immersive audio-visual beauty, which is resonating in clubs, galleries, and non-traditional public spaces.
+Pink Sky’s unique style of electronica is resonating in clubs, galleries, and non-traditional public spaces.
 Pink Sky creates and performs emotional electronica & instrumental art-rock without laptops, using hardware synths, drum machines, samplers, electric pianos, and live visuals, which allow them to craft dynamic, unique live sets for each performance.

 In September 2019, Pink Sky released their second LP, meditations.
 The album release was featured the Detroit Metro Times, and in Bizzarre with the premiere of their first music video for the single, “when we exist.”